-By A. Scott Roberts

+Resolve the emotional underpinnings, cope properly with the cravings, triggers and urges, and you will succeed.
 To tell an addict that all the days, weeks months or even years of abstinence didn't mean a thing because he slipped, feeds feeds discouragement, depression and despair - the very emotions that lead to using!2

 Even brain changes, such as cell regeneration occurred only after a couple weeks of sober living.3 This reveals the TREMENDOUS stride an addict has actually made both physically and psychologically.